Linda Tirado: Early life and education

 Tirado attended Cedar City High School and Southern Utah University.
 She did not finish her college degree.

 Career

-Tirado first came to public attention in October 2013 when a comment she made about living in poverty on a Gawker Media website, Killer Martinis, went viral; she later expanded it into her book, Hand to Mouth: Living in Bootstrap America.
+Tirado first came to public attention in October 2013 when a comment she made about living in poverty on a Gawker Media website, Gawker, under the handle, Killer Martinis, went viral; she later expanded it into her book, Hand to Mouth: Living in Bootstrap America.
 Peter Coy from Bloomberg Businessweek gave the book a favourable review, calling it "funny, sarcastic, full of expletives, and most of all outrageously honest."
 Marcia Kaye from the Toronto Star also gave a favorable review, concluding the book was "provocative and controversial, and I wouldn't be the least surprised to see Tirado, in her thrift store sweater and ill-fitting jeans, running for office one day soon."